gwijthoff/gadgetry2/about.md

 ## <a name="method"></a>Method

-This companion site contains research data and working notes for an upcoming book, *Gadgetry: A History of Techniques.* In writing about the imaginative space between a user and a tool, one of my entry points has been to ask: what counts as a gadget at different moments in time and why?
+This companion site contains research data and working notes for an upcoming book, *Gadgetry: A History of Techniques.* In writing about the imaginative space between a user and a tool, one of my entry points has been to ask: what counted as a gadget at different moments in time and why?

 Across the twentieth century, many kinds of objects were described as gadgets, from dashboard gauges to atomic bombs, can-openers to Walkmen.
 While "gadget" can be a placeholder for any kind of object, even imaginary ones, its evolving application to particular tools and techniques reveals important lessons about our relationship to technology.
 The gadget is a unique genre, comprising physical objects, conceptions, and habits.